Positive07/kloe/roadmap.md

 		- Should people be extending the World Object classes? most likely
 		- Should people be extending the World classes?
 I'm not as sure on this one
 	- (these are temporary names, whatever)
+- Iteration 10:
+	- Remove Sara
+	- Make the world class more library style

 ## Iteration checklist
 - Does this provide value?